-Analysis | 4 early takeaways from the contentious House hearing on the Postal Service
+Analysis | 4 takeaways from the contentious House hearing on the Postal Service

 DeJoy denied everything Democrats leveled at him, including this. (“That’s an outrageous claim, sir, and I resent it,” he said to Cooper, adding “The answer is no.”)

 But the effect of two congressional hearings DeJoy has participated in is that these Democratic attacks are ramping up, not down, after he came to testify and assuage concerns.
+Several Democrats said he should resign. (“I don’t see why I would commit here right now to resigning for any reason,” he said.)

 3. Overtime cuts could be coming for the Postal Service